paragasu/couchdb-request/README.md

     $npm install couchdb-request

 ##Method

 ### API
-All method is basically a very light [request](http://https://www.npmjs.com/package/request) abstraction and every call will return the same request object.
-All method from request module is available.
+All method is basically a very light [request](https://www.npmjs.com/package/request) abstraction and every call will return the same request object.
+All method from [request](https://www.npmjs.com/package/request) module is available.
+Please refer the CouchDB API documentation at [docs.couchdb.org](http://docs.couchdb.org/en/1.6.1/http-api.html) for available
+REST API.

 #### database(url)
 This api should be called first to set the correct database parameter